Home » Business Email Etiquette Blog » Who Should You To: or Cc: in Business Email?

 One concern stressed by those who email me is the unfortunate situation of having an email conversation with one party who then takes the liberty to Cc: others on their reply.
 Or mid-way through the conversation.

-For example two managers discussing their respective team’s responsibilities.
-One of the managers then, without notice, adds in the Cc: field various staff members after several back and forths.
+For example, two managers discuss their respective teams’ responsibilities.
+Without notice, one of the managers then adds in the Cc: field various staff members after several back and forths.

 Maybe the other manager wanted to keep the conversation between the two originally in the conversation.
-At least until details were finalized.
-This approach possibly exposes their position on the situation prematurely.
+At least until details are finalized, this approach possibly exposes their position on the situation prematurely.

 Think First = Discretion

 Cc: must be used with discretion.
 Only Cc: those who really “need” to be in the loop on your ongoing communications.
-Only include those that are involved or impacted directly.
+Only include those who are involved or impacted directly.

-Doing so in the guise of customer service (or worse yet your attempt to CYA) can have a negative impact.
-On your company and your career.
+Cc’ing in the guise of customer service (or, worse yet, your attempt to CYA) can have a negative impact on your company and your career.
+You don’t want to be seen as an eTattler.

-If you are unsure who should be Cc:’d run it by your manager or supervisor first.
-Not clear about what should be shared, ask.
+If unsure who should be Cc:’d, run it by your manager or supervisor first.
+If not transparent about what should be shared, ask.

 Privacy and Confidentiality

-To arbitrarily bring others into a private conversation when the person on the other side may not agree with that choice can cause misunderstandings.
-Not to mention lead them to not trust that they can in fact have candid communications with you.
+To arbitrarily bring others into a private conversation when the person on the other side may disagree with that choice can cause misunderstandings.
+It also leads them not to trust that they can have candid communications with you.

-If you feel the other party has an expectation that what you are discussing is between the two of you, honor that.
+If you feel the other party expects what you are discussing is between you, honor that.
 It is the sign of a true professional to know intuitively when that is the case.

 One thing is clear — you should never play politics with Cc:.
-Doing so is never a successful strategy and can lend to the perception that you are trivial and/or unprofessional.
+Doing so is never a successful strategy and can lead to the perception that you are trivial and unprofessional.

 The bottom line?

-• Use the To: field for those who you desire to have a conversation with and want to encourage input.
+• Use the To: field for those with whom you want to have a conversation and encourage input.

-• The Cc: field is best used in new conversations and is used to FYI without an expectation of a reply or additional input.
+• The Cc: field is best used in new conversations and for FYI without expecting a reply or additional input.

 PRO TIP: